The Dream Deficit

 Not recognized as a medical condition because the Circadian Protocol is classified as "functioning as intended."

-The dreamless have closed the speed gap with AI -- they think faster, process more, execute with inhuman precision.
+The dreamless have closed the speed gap with AI — they think faster, process more, execute with inhuman precision.
 But they have surrendered the kind gap: the qualities that made human cognition different from machine cognition.
-The Cognitive Ceiling reveals its true nature through the dreamless.
+The Cognitive Ceiling reveals its true nature through them.

 The most productive, most cognitively capable, most relentlessly efficient generation in human history.
 Also the most emotionally brittle, least creative, least surprised, and least able to connect with other human beings.